Athlon007/the-festival/README.md

 ## Information

 By default, project uses MySQL server hosted on Azure.
 You can switch to local version by setting debugMode to 'true' in Config.php.
-If so, please use **install.sql** inside of sql_scripts through phpMyAdmin.
+If so, please use **dump-development.sql** inside of sql_scripts using **DBeaver** in **script execution mode** (ALT + X) to create database and tables.

 ## Website URL